 Ms. Leck was born and raised in Cape Town, South Africa.
 Her parents were both born and raised in Kitwe, Zambia, and moved to South Africa to attend university before she was born.
 Sid received a BA in Sociology from the University of Cape Town.
 After leaving her first job out of college, as an Assistant Fashion Buyer in Johannesburg, she traveled to Europe.
 It was in London, England, whilst working as a nanny, that she first discovered Montessori.
 She then studied at the Maria Montessori Training Institute (AMI) in London to become a Primary Montessori teacher.
 Working first at a Montessori school on Long Island, New York, she later moved to Oakland, California, to join GLM.
 She has worked in our community as a lead teacher in one of our primary/preschool classrooms for nineteen years, later transitioning into the administration as the Assistant Head of School, and in 2017 she assumed the role of Head of School.
 Her inspiration is one of supporting and empowering both children and adults to be their best, most fulfilled selves so that they can live fully, thrive and give back to their community.
 Her passions include running and hiking in nature, cooking with the treasures of food that California has to offer, spending precious family time, as well as traveling our amazing planet!

-Ms. Aima was born in St. Louis, Missouri and grew up in the small town of Webster Groves with her parents, four sisters and a brother.
+Mrs. Aima was born in St. Louis, Missouri and grew up in the small town of Webster Groves with her parents, four sisters and a brother.
 During her summers she and her family enjoyed traveling throughout the United States.
 She studied psychology while working at a deaf institute as a house mother for four years.
 She then traveled to Haiti to volunteer for three years at an orphanage, where she was the Activity Director.
 It was there that she met her husband and later they moved to California.
-She joined the GLM community in 1991 and has been working as one of our toddler teachers for the past twenty-four years.
+She joined the GLM community in 1991 and has been working as one of our toddler teachers for the past twenty-nine years.
 During this time she has studied early childhood education and took administration classes to become a Site Supervisor.
-For twenty of those years she has also designed and sewn costumes for the GLM Performing Arts Camp, hosted by GLM every summer.
+For twenty of those years she designed and sewed costumes for the GLM Performing Arts Camp, hosted by GLM every summer.
 She holds a AMI diploma from the Montessori Institute of the Northwest for the infant & toddler level.
-One her favorite things about working with the toddlers is supporting them in their independence and watching them explore and discover things for the first time.
+One of her favorite things about working with the toddlers is supporting them in their independence and watching them explore and discover things for the first time.
 She also values her role of supporting and collaborating with parents for the well-being of their children.
+Her daughter attended GLM through elementary.
 Outside of school she enjoys cooking, cake decorating, sewing and swimming.

 Mosa Laren was born and raised in Southern California, and moved to the Bay Area to complete her undergraduate work at San Francisco State University.
 It was during this time that she took a job as an assistant in a Montessori school.
 She vividly remembers the moment she fell in love with Montessori as she watched a young toddler hang up her own coat.
 Despite years of work with children prior to this, she had never before witnessed such independence and satisfaction.
 After spending some time in traditional education, teaching both second and fourth grades, Mosa came back to Montessori when she realized that it was the best path for her own daughter (who attends GLM and is happy to be a part of the Redwood Elementary class).
 She is delighted to come to school with her daughter each morning here at GLM.
 Mosa received her AMI Primary Certification from Montessori Northwest in 2017.
 At every turn, Mosa continues to be amazed and gratified by what Montessori has to offer children and adults by way, not only of education, but spiritual growth and joy.
 In her spare time, Mosa enjoys the rich storytelling and literary scenes in the Bay Area, paper and textile crafts, and snuggle time with her daughter, their two cats, and good books.